Living hostages and Palestinian prisoners are released as part of ceasefire in Gaza

-DEIR AL-BALAH, Gaza Strip (AP) — Hamas released all 20 remaining living hostages held in Gaza on Monday, while Israel began releasing hundreds of Palestinian prisoners as part of a ceasefire pausing two years of war that pummeled the territory, killed tens of thousands of Palestinians, and had left scores of captives in militant hands.
+DEIR AL-BALAH, Gaza Strip (AP) — All 20 remaining living hostages held in Gaza and scores of Palestinian prisoners held by Israel walked free Monday as part of a ceasefire pausing two years of war that decimated the Gaza Strip and killed tens of thousands of Palestinians.

-The hostages, all men, arrived back in Israel, where they will reunite with their families and undergo medical checks.
-The bodies of the remaining 28 dead hostages are also expected to be handed over as part of the deal, although the exact timing remained unclear.

-Buses carrying dozens of freed Palestinian prisoners arrived in the West Bank city of Ramallah and in the Gaza Strip, as Israel began releasing more than 1,900 prisoners and detainees as part of the ceasefire deal.

-Cheering crowds met the buses arriving in Ramallah from Ofer prison, in the Israel-occupied West Bank.
-At least one bus also crossed into the Gaza Strip, the Hamas-run Prisoners Office said.
+Speaking to parliament, Israeli Prime Minister Benjamin Netanyahu declared he was “committed to this peace," raising hopes that the ruinous war, which triggered other conflicts in the Middle East and had left scores of captives in militant hands, might come to an end.
+But fundamental questions remain over when and how.

+Cheering crowds greeted buses of released prisoners in the West Bank and Gaza, while families and friends of the hostages gathered in a square in Tel Aviv, Israel, cried out with joy and relief as news arrived that the captives were free.

+Speaking ahead of Trump's address in the Knesset, Netanyahu pledged that he was “committed to this peace.”

+He added: “Today, the Jewish calendar marks the end of two years of war.”

 While major questions remain about the future of Hamas and Gaza, the exchange of hostages and prisoners raised hopes for ending the deadliest war ever between Israel and the militant group.
-The ceasefire is also expected to be accompanied by a surge of humanitarian aid into Gaza, parts of which are experiencing famine.
+The ceasefire is also expected to see a surge of humanitarian aid into Gaza, parts of which are experiencing famine.

-Israeli Prime Minister Benjamin Netanyahu pledged that he was “committed to this peace” in a speech to the Knesset, the Israeli parliament.

-U.S. President Donald Trump is also expected to address the Knesset, and later will attend a summit to discuss the U.S.-proposed deal and postwar plans with other leaders.

 The war began when Hamas-led militants launched a surprise attack on southern Israel on Oct.
 7, 2023, in which some 1,200 people, mostly civilians, were killed and 251 taken hostage.

-Note: This story has been updated to correct that cheering crowds greeted prisoners in Beitunia, not Ramallah.